My experience interning at Yours Sincerely

 I first met Dom and Amy in a coffee shop in Bristol during which we chatted and got to know one another.
 Keen to learn but having had no previous experience in the industry, it was in this meeting that I first began to understand the PR and marketing world and how Yours Sincerely were forging their place within it.
 What attracted me to Yours Sincerely was how they are combining traditional PR/comms with an understanding of the digital landscape and wider marketing discipline, as well as the variety that was offered by working for an agency.
-I knew a role at Yours Sincerely would give me invaluable insight and experience in the industry, hence my motivation for applying for the role in the first instance.
+I knew a role at Yours Sincerely would give me invaluable insight and experience in the industry.
 Later that afternoon, they offered me the internship and we decided on dates throughout the summer that suited both them and me – from that point forward, flexibility has always stood out as a key value of Yours Sincerely.

-My first day was brilliant.
-It immediately felt like a natural fit and I knew Yours Sincerely, and their new container box office freshly decorated and stocked with snacks, was the best place for me to start my career in this industry.
-What I didn’t know at the time, was how much I was about to learn.
+My first day immediately felt like a natural fit.
+I knew Yours Sincerely, in their new container box office freshly decorated and stocked with snacks, was an ideal place for me to start my career in this industry.

 What first struck me was Dom and Amy’s passion and enjoyment they got from their work.
 This was encouraging to someone who had recently left university, somewhat apprehensive of what a real life 9-5 job entailed.
 But I learnt early on, work is something you can love, and every morning I would come into the office excited for what the next day would bring.